apichamp-solutions/apichamp-samples/events-api-mariadb/README.md

 The instance is connected to a MariaDB database (`mydatabase`) using the provided URL, username, and password.

 Feel free to use this configuration as a starting point for building your event management API.
 Customize it further based on your specific requirements and database schema.
-Enjoy using APIchamp! 🎉
+Enjoy using APICHAMP! 🎉